superKalo/super-repo/README.md

 - Throughout our codebase via WeatherRepository.getData() we access meaningful and semantic attributes like `.temperature` and `.windspeed` instead of `t` and `s`.
 - We expose only parameters we need and we simply don't include (hide) all others.
 - If the response attributes names change (or we need to wire-up another API with different response structure), we only need to tweak it here - in only 1 place of our codebase.

+## Dependencies

+None.

+## Documentation

+## Contributing
+I'm open to ideas and suggestions!
+If you want to contribute or simply you've cought a bug - you can either open an issue or clone the repository, tweak the `src/index.js` file and fire a Pull Request.
+There are no *fancy* build steps.

+## License
+The code and the documentation are released under the MIT License.